Marauders (Star Trek: Enterprise): Production

 The initial pitch for Star Trek by Gene Roddenberry included a similar episode premise called "Kentucky, Kentucky".
 This story would have had Captain Robert M. April and the crew of the S.S.
 Yorktown visit a human colony which had been previously attacked by Viking-like aliens.
 This resulted in the colonists reverting in appearance to that seen during the American frontier-era.
 April and his crew band together to help the colonists fight off the aliens.

 Executive producers Rick Berman and Brannon Braga developed the story, which was turned into a teleplay by David Wilcox.
 It was directed by Mike Vejar, his fourth episode of the series, although he had also developed several more episodes of the other series in the franchise.
 Filming on "Marauders" began on August 21, 2002, utilising the standing ship sets.
 The shoot on the following day mostly took place on a sound stage, while the third day's on set filming used the shuttlepod set as well as a newly created ship's gym set.
 The remainder of the eight days filming took place on location at a quarry in Ventura County, California, located about an hour's journey north west of Los Angeles.
 Temperatures were mild for that time of year, but the actors were still told to wear sunscreen and drink plenty of water.
 The actors portraying the Klingons joined on the second of the five days on location, with the majority of them played by stunt men.
-According to Bakula, the set used for the colony was the largest build so far for Enterprise.
+According to Bakula, the set used for the colony was the largest built so far for Enterprise.

 Robertson Dean played the sole speaking Klingon, he had previously appeared in the Star Trek: The Next Generation episode "Face of the Enemy".
 Other members of the guest cast included Cedar, portraying the colonist Tessic, who had previously appeared in individual episodes of both Star Trek: Deep Space Nine and Voyager.
 Likewise, Bari Hochwald also appeared in those two series.
 While appearing in "Marauders", she was also performing in the play Fedunn at the Odyssey Theatre in Los Angeles.